Southern Style Buttermilk Biscuits

 • make sure you check the expiration dates on your baking powder and baking soda

-Drop biscuits are best when served warm with butter and jam.
-Here are some great southern recipes that just scream for made-from-scratch biscuits...
+There's really nothing better than warm biscuits with butter and jam.
+Here are some great southern recipes that just scream for easy buttermilk drop biscuits.

 Recipe Card